 That’s all for now.
 I hope you enjoyed my post 🙂

 If you have any questions, feel free to ask below.

 If you’ve made it to the end, then I’m glad that you liked the crystals just as much as I do.
-You might also enjoy seeing how I grew beautiful iron sulfate crystals here.
+You might also enjoy learning how to grow stunning copper sulfate crystals.